Best Spotlight Cameras

 Ring Spotlight Cam

 If your home has a virtual assistant, you’re in for a treat here.
-This camera will likely integrate well into your home’s security setup, enabling quick alerts and interaction with the device entirely verbally (no button pushing).
+This spotlight cam will likely integrate well into your home’s security setup, enabling quick alerts and interaction with the device entirely verbally (no button pushing).
 If you happen to have other Ring products in your home, once again, this will easily integrate with them in a fluid and efficient manner.

 Additionally, the camera’s app is very well laid out and easy to use.
 You can even activate the siren from your phone.

 There is no local storage option here whatsoever.
-So, if your Internet isn’t totally reliable, this camera may not be the best choice for you.
+So, if your Internet isn’t totally reliable, this spotlight cam may not be the best choice for you.
 Even if your net connection is reliable, you will still need a very fast broadband connection and excellent Wi-Fi coverage in order to get the best out of it.

 So far, we’re looking at a great addition to a modern, up-to-date home with a net connection so fast it takes you home before it even knows your name, but potentially not such a great choice for those whose Internet connection can best be described as ‘iffy’ and who aren’t interested in computerizing their entire lives.

 With a 140° field of view, full HD capabilities, weatherproofing to IP55 level and an LED spotlight capable of generating 300 lumens worth of light in an instant, this is a good bit of kit.
-You could find a brighter spotlight, you could find a camera with better image resolution and you could find a more stoically weatherproof camera, but assuming the device works well enough as a whole, you shouldn’t really have to.
+You could find a brighter spotlight, you could find a spotlight camera with better image resolution and you could find a more stoically weatherproof spotlight cam, but assuming the device works well enough as a whole, you shouldn’t really have to.

 Integrate well into your home’s security setup, enabling quick alerts and interaction with the device entirely verbally.